2022 United Kingdom local elections: Election of all councillors

-Reading Borough Council will have all its councillors elected on new ward boundaries.
-The new unitary authority Somerset Council will hold its first election under the old Somerset County Council boundaries, with twice as many councillors being elected as previously.
-Shadow authorities for the two new unitary authorities replacing Cumbria County Council and its districts will also be elected, as will councillors for the new North Yorkshire Council ahead of its creation in 2023.
+Reading Borough Council elected all its councillors elected on new ward boundaries.
+The new unitary authority Somerset Council held its first election under the old Somerset County Council boundaries, with twice as many councillors being elected as previously.
+Shadow authorities for the two new unitary authorities replacing Cumbria County Council and its districts were elected, as were councillors for the new North Yorkshire Council ahead of its creation in 2023.

 Notably, the count for the Skipton West and West Craven seat ended in a tie between independent candidate Andy Solloway and the Labour candidate Peter Madeley.
 After various methods for deciding the tie were mooted, including drawing from a deck of cards, the candidates drew straws with Andy Solloway drawing the long straw, thus being declared the winner.

 Election of councillors by thirds

 Unitary authorities that elect councillors in thirds did so in 2022.